artmg/lubuild/help/use/Music-and-multimedia.md

     * For creating music or playing instruments see
 *  [https://github.com/artmg/lubuild/blob/master/help/manipulate/films-and-songs.md]
     * for ripping CDs DVDs Blu Rays etc
+    * manipulating files for the best size and markup
+        * including metadata tagging to make collections convenient
-    * moved the AV file conversion out there too
+    * other kinds of AV file conversion
-        * perhaps the metataging too? or manybe not